jeonginlee/spotify_playlist_organizer/README.md

 To do:
 Error handling on API responses
 Error handling for sql responses
+Sanitizing sql parameters
-Front end for allowing user to create playlists Cleaning up flask endpoints to only appropriate endpoints Need to clean up branch use so that main is the clean version! use different
+Front end for allowing user to create playlists Cleaning up flask endpoints to only appropriate endpoints Clean up branch use so that main is the clean version! use different
     branches while working between machines
+Move up lifetime of database connection to avoid reconnecting all the time (not
+    needed yet)